nRF24/CircuitPython_nRF24L01/docs/network_docs/shared_api.rst

 Shared Networking API
 ======================

-Order of Inheritence
+Order of Inheritance
 ********************

 .. graphviz::

-    digraph inheritence {
+    digraph inheritance {
         bgcolor="#323232A1"
         fontcolor="#FEF9A9"
         fontsize=16